MicrosoftDocs/microsoft-style-guide/styleguide/capitalization.md

     This Is All There Is
     Teaching Math Over and Over Again, in Less Time Than Before

-  - Capitalize the second part of a hyphenated compound if it would be capitalized without the hyphen or it's the last word.
+  - Capitalize the word after a hyphen if it would be capitalized without the hyphen or it's the last word.
     **Examples**
     Self-Paced Training for Microsoft Visual Studio
     Microsoft Management Console: Five Essential Snap-Ins
     Five Essential Snap-ins for Microsoft Management Console
+    Copy-and-Paste Support in Windows Apps

   - Capitalize the first word of labels and terms that appear in UI and APIs unless they're always lowercase (for example,